BricePissard/Simple-Todo-List/README.md

 -   Ordering the todos by drag'n dropping the line your convenient order.
 -   Searching for a todo base on its name.

+This program is composed of three component:
+-   The core backend software in PHP, a simple MVC set of files with is configuration.
+-   The HTML5/Javascript Web-App frontend with jQuery + 2 external libraries.
+-   The Database in MySQL with 2 tables to store the users and the todolists.

 The current application can be tested here: http://stripe.robby.ai/

 ## 1 - Installation